kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-213. We could also generate a horizontal box plot.
+213. We can also generate a horizontal box plot.
 ```Python
 # load needed packages
 import matplotlib.pyplot as plt